Ulysses way © Damián Ortega © Barbican Centre/ Photograph © Eliot Wyman

 At the beginning of the exhibition, the shell of a cemented barrel in which a candle burns slowly is connected to its top by an electric wire, symbolising the suffocating entrapment of the Chilean in a copper and gold mine.
 The hole with no alternative exit summarizes pretty simply the underlying thread of the show - capitalism versus poverty, greedy profit versus human safety.

 Ortega is very much aware of his comfortable position as an artist addressing political issues.
-Like artists Allora & Calzadilla,
+Like artists Allora & Calzadilla, while avoiding to be confined within the limits of political art, his work is rooted in political activism.

 No comments: